rougin/codeigniter/README.md

 $ composer require rougin/codeigniter
 ```

+### Using `Ignite`

 If wanting to create a new project, the [Ignite](https://roug.in/ignite/) package can be used instead:

 ``` bash
 $ composer create-project rougin/ignite "ciacme"
 ```

+[Ignite](https://roug.in/ignite/) is yet another `Codeigniter 3` project template with a twist.
+It uses an alternative and secured directory structure for new `Codeigniter 3` projects.
+Instead of the common `system` directory, this project template uses `rougin/codeigniter` as its base package.

 ## Why?